 Throughout the years full of work and studies, my lovely bride and I managed to start and raise a family.
 With three kids and a hectic work schedule, we’ve experienced the stresses of too little time, money, and energy.
 At the same time, we’ve always have had a house full of love, laughter, and stories.

-- We somehow have a dog, a cat, and a horse even though I am neither a cat nor a horse person.
+We somehow have a dog, a cat, and a horse even though I am neither a cat person nor a horse person.